RafiulAlam98/Task-Management-UI/README.md

 - **Task Prioritization**: Assign priority levels to tasks to ensure you focus on what matters most.

-- **Task Categorization**: Organize tasks using tags or categories for better organization and quick access.

-- **Task Assignments**: Assign tasks to specific team members and track their progress.

 - **User Profiles**: Customize your profile with a profile picture, personal information, and notification preferences.

 ## Getting Started